Howard Buffett: Political philosophy

 Howard Buffett is remembered for his highly libertarian Old Right stance, having maintained a friendship with Murray Rothbard for a number of years.
 He "would invariably draw 'zero' ratings from the Americans for Democratic Action and other leftist groups."

 Buffett was a vocal critic of the Truman Doctrine and the Marshall Plan.
 Of the Truman Doctrine, he said: "Our Christian ideals cannot be exported to other lands by dollars and guns."
 Buffett was also "one of the major voices in Congress opposed to the Korean adventure," and "was convinced that the United States was largely responsible for the eruption of conflict in Korea; for the rest of his life he tried unsuccessfully to get the Senate Armed Services Committee to declassify the testimony of CIA head Admiral Roscoe H. Hillenkoetter, which Buffett told [Rothbard] established American responsibility for the Korean outbreak."
-The CIA failed to predict the Marxist invasion of the Republic of Korea in 1950, just as it had failed to predict the Soviet Atomic Bomb the previous year - 1949, it was these intelligence failures that Rear Admiral Hillenkoetter testified about.
+The CIA failed to predict the Marxist invasion of the Republic of Korea in 1950, just as it had failed to predict the Soviet Atomic Bomb the previous year, it was these intelligence failures that Rear Admiral Hillenkoetter testified about.

 Speaking on the floor of Congress, he opposed military interventionism:

 In the summer of 1962, he wrote "an impassioned plea... for the abolition of the draft" in the New Individualist Review.
 Buffett wrote:

 In addition to non-interventionism overseas, Howard Buffett strongly supported the gold standard because he believed it would limit the ability of government to inflate the money supply and spend beyond its means.
 His son Warren Buffett is not an advocate of the gold standard.

 Personal life

-Buffett married Leila Stahl Buffett (March 18, 1904 – August 30, 1996), who was of German and English descent; they had three children:
+Buffett married Leila Stahl Buffett (March 18, 1904 – August 30, 1996).
+Together, they had three children, one son and two daughters: